-Formula to Calculate Handicap Index
+Formula to Calculate Golf Handicap Index

 Handicap Index = Average of your qualified Handicap Differentials * 0.96